ayyelle/CodeEval-Solutions/README.md

 # CodeEval-Solutions
-Solutions for Medium and Hard questions
+Solutions for some of the questions